 For years, we all got rid of old medication by just throwing it in the trash.
 Then it turned out that addicts went through trash looking for medications, and kids or animals could get hold of old drugs without even realizing they shouldn’t touch them.

-There’s no great solution
+There’s no perfect solution

-Never, ever recycle
+Never, ever recycle, unless…

 However you dispose of old medications and their packaging, don’t put it in your recycling bin unless your area specifically instructs you to do that.
 If you can find someone locally who reuses old prescription bottles for charity, that gives you a way to get rid of the bottles.
 But recycling facilities rarely are prepared to deal with old medication or old bottles.
 In some areas, even when the prescription bottles say they’re recyclable, it’s actually illegal to recycle them.